MosaicBoard/mosaicboard/README.md

 ---

-**IMPORTANT NOTE**: Please don't submit issues for questions regarding your code.
+:warning: **IMPORTANT NOTE**: Please don't submit issues for questions regarding your code.
 Only actual bugs or feature requests will be answered, all others will be closed without comment.

 ## Support MosaicBoard development